configcat/docs/website/docs/requests.md

 Use the  <a href="https://configcat.com/calculator" target="_blank">Plan Calculator</a> to get your estimated config.json downloads.

 :::info
 If you hit this limit, we will keep your application up and running.
-However, you can expect us contacting you on how we can meet your needs.
+However, you can expect us to contact you on how we can meet your needs.
 :::

 ## Dedicated infrastructure